| 77.93 -1.85 (-2.32%) | 03-05 16:00 | |||||||||||||

 |||

-Price has closed above its short-term moving average.
-Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BULLISH in short-term; and BULLISH in mid-long term.[ SWK ] has closed below upper band by 16.1%.
-Bollinger Bands are 55.1% wider than normal.
+Price has closed below its short-term moving average.
+Short-term moving average is currently below mid-term; and above long-term moving average.
+From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ SWK ] has closed below the lower bollinger band by 3.5%.
+Although price has broken the lower band and a downside breakout is possible; the most likely direction for [ SWK ] is to continue within current trading range.
+It is unclear right now based on current values.
+53.1% wider than normal.
 The large width of the bands suggest high volatility as compared to its normal range.
-The bands have been in this wide range for 2 days.
+The bands have been in this wide range for 0 days.
 This is a sign that the current trend might continue.

 | If tomorrow: | Open lower | Open higher |